DanHalford/HIBP-Breach-Notifier/README.md

     - Microsoft.Graph.Authentication
     - Microsoft.Graph.Users.Actions
     - PSSQLite
-- From a user comms perspective, consider sending an email saying this service is coming, so they don't immediate bombard your service desk with calls of assistance or phishing reports.
+- From a user communicationss perspective, consider sending an email saying this service is coming, so they don't immediate bombard your service desk with calls for assistance or phishing reports.

 ### Instructions